Hereditary cancer testing, made accessible

 Includes multi-cancer panel plus additional genes with emerging evidence of elevated cancer risks

 Additional Genes: CTNNA1, DICER1, KIT, MRE11, PDGFRA, RAD50, SDHA, SDHB, SDHC, SDHD, SMARCA4, TSC1, TSC2

 Patient management recommendations based on medical guidelines

-- Screenings that detect cancer at its earliest, most treatable stage
+- Detect cancer at its earliest, most treatable stage

-- Informing family members to help them proactively manage hereditary cancer risk
+- Notify family members to help them proactively manage hereditary cancer risk

 - Patients without a breast cancer-related gene mutation may still have increased risk for breast cancer based on their family cancer history and estrogen exposure over their lifetime.